-For written comments, state the agenda item number that you are commenting on and limit to 300 words.
-Written comments received prior to the meeting and/or the agenda item you wish to comment on will be read into the record up to 300 words.
+For written comments, state the agenda item number that you are commenting on and limit to three hundred (300) words.
+Written comments received prior to the meeting and/or the agenda item you wish to comment on will be read into the record.